 There are only a few items I recommend everyone own for hiking, and the top of the list is a down jacket.
 A down jacket is a staple for travel and outdoor activities as it’s versatile.
 They pack down and can fit easily in a backpack.
 However, despite their lightweight nature, they offer a lot of warmth which means protection.
 We always recommend you bring a tremendous packable down jacket on any hiking trip.

-When you’re dealing with the mountains and wide temperature shifts, it’s a great way to keep warm without eating up too much space in your hiking backpack.
+When dealing with the mountains and broad temperature shifts, it’s a great way to keep warm without eating up too much space in your hiking backpack.
 Should you ever find yourself in an emergency a down jacket can be life-saving piece of warmth.
 My favorite down jacket is the Arc’teryx Cerium, as it manages to blend the perfect balance between ultralightweight, performance, style, and fit.

 Best Men’s Hiking Jacket

 Arc’teryx Zeta SL Jacket

 When it comes to hiking clothes, the best investment you can make is a quality shell jacket.
 They provide tremendous protection from the elements like rain, wind, sleet, and even snow.

 I have several shell jackets that I cycle throughout the year, but the one I reach for the most is my Arc’teryx Zeta SL Jacket.
 The SL line from Arc’teryx is the superlight line, which packs well in my backpack.

 The Arc’teryx is waterproof, windproof, breathable, and made with Goretex Pro.
 It’s not just suitable for traveling and rainstorms but is a protective shell against all levels of weather.
-I can even wear it in the winter as a waterproof shell over my down jacket.
-If you’re looking for another tremendous recommendation the Helly Hansen Odin Mountain 3L Shell Jacket.
+I can even wear it as a waterproof shell over my down jacket in the winter.
+If you’re looking for another tremendous recommendation, the Helly Hansen Odin Mountain 3L Shell Jacket.